kunaldeshmukh100/SQL_Bolt_Exercise/Exercise7.md

 You will learn how to:

-* 🔗 Combine tables even when data is missing
+* 🔗 Combine data from multiple tables
 * 🏢 Include all records from one table
-* ⚠️ Handle `NULL` values
+* ⚠️ Handle `NULL` values (missing data)
-* 👨‍💼 Analyze employee distribution across buildings
+* 👨‍💼 Analyze employee roles per building

 ---